 - Share honestly

-- Show up regularly
+- Show up and communicate regularly

 - Be willing to be messy and work through issues with other community members and be willing to be with the messiness of others.